EQ Bank Card Agreement

 (d) Retention Period

-Statements are available for download through Mobile Banking and Online Banking.
-Statements are available for 13 months after the end of the period to which they relate.
-We will keep a copy of all other Documents provided to you for the entire time you maintain your Card with us and for a minimum period of seven years after you cease to maintain your Card with us.
+Statements are available for download through Mobile Banking and Online Banking, as set out in this Agreement.
+If your Card is closed, your Transaction history will not be available; however, 36 months of Statements are available for download for 13 months from the date of Card closure.
+We will keep a copy of all other Documents provided to you for the entire time you maintain your Card with us.
+If your Card is closed and you have no remaining account(s) with us, we will keep up to seven years of Statement and other Documents provided to you for five years after you cease to maintain your Card and account(s) with us.

 (e) Your Obligations